ctrlallorg/CTRLall/src/word/saving-and-save-as.md

   - save as
   - back up
   - backup
-  - save document
+  - save documents
   - save a document
-  - saving document
+  - saving documents
   - saving a document
   - save a word document
   - saving a word document
+  - saving word documents
+  - save a word doc
+  - save word docs
+  - saving a word doc
-  - saving word document
+  - saving word docs
-  - save template
+  - save templates
   - save a template
-  - saving template
+  - saving templates
   - saving a template
   - save a word template
-  - saving word template
+  - saving word templates
   - saving a word template
+  - saving as templates
+  - saving as a template
+  - save as a word template
+  - saving as word templates
+  - saving as a word template

   - save a copy
   - save copies
   - saving copies